rmnxg/odin-recipes/README.md

 # odin-recipes
-My first project in Odin.
+My first project in Odin: a website about cooking recipes.
-My first website, which is about cooking recipes.
+(On course)